imagej/imagej.github.io/_pages/plugins/topoj.md

 Remove Slope
 ------------

-To remove the overall slope of the surface, click on the {% include bc content='Analyze | TopoJ | Remove Slope'%} menu item:
+To remove the overall slope of the surface, click on the {% include bc path='Analyze | TopoJ | Remove Slope'%} menu item:

 ![](/media/TopoJ-Remove Slope.jpg "TopoJ-Remove_Slope.jpg")